m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 Scala makes it possible to deal with this kind of context in a way that's explicit, but still lightweight.
 It's possible to write a common "context" interface that's flexible enough to use for exception-like success/failure, async calls and more - scalaz's `Monad` is the most popular.
 And since the interface uses the typeclass pattern, you can write typeclass instances that allow third-party libraries to be used as `Monad`s, as well as writing your own.

+The other half of this is Scala's `for`/`yield` syntax, available to any type that implements the right methods.
+It provides a neat way to write

 ##You're putting parts of your code in config files, or embedded languages, or annotations

 ## Your async code is hitting the callback pyramid of doom